rnkvogel/Dolby.io-Advanced-Publisher/README.md

 <img width="1445" height="932" alt="Screenshot 2025-08-07 at 11 51 35 AM" src="https://github.com/user-attachments/assets/ee1b388a-79d2-4429-8eac-b14e27d846fb" />

+# Simulcast can only be enable if the bitrate is set high.
+# Auto bitrate to resoltuion set.

-# Updates coming will add overlay and live debugging features.
+* Updates coming will add overlay and live debugging features.